 The data protection principles sit at the core of the compliance requirements of the Law.
 They set out how personal data must be handled, ensuring that individuals rights are respected.
 Learn more about the principles and how they are applied.

-Individuals are at the heart of data protection legislation.
+Individuals (or "data subjects" as the Law puts it) are at the heart of data protection legislation.
 The Law contains legal rights and responsibilities and specifically aims to strengthen individuals’ rights.

 The Data Protection (Bailiwick of Guernsey) Law, 2017 came into effect on 25 May 2018.
 Find the full text of the law, including other statutory instruments here.